|

 who are now suffering from egregious abuses.
 After deploying the military and sealing off the

 area to journalists last month, Vietnam People's Army (VPA) special forces have pursued ethnic Hmong involved in mass protests.
+Hmong demonstrators, including many honoring the beatification of Pope John Paul II last month in

 Vietnam's largest Catholic diocese, Hung Hoa, have fled a violent army crackdown that continues in northeastern Vietnam's